freedomofpress/securedrop-docs/docs/admin/installation/set_up_keepassxc.rst

 Using the KeePassXC Password Manager
 ====================================

-Qubes OS comes with the KeePassXC password manager preinstalled and SecureDrop Workstation.
+Qubes OS comes with the KeePassXC password manager preinstalled.
 As outlined in our :ref:`passphrase best practices<passphrase_best_practices>`, we recommend all SecureDrop users, including administrators, use the KeePassXC password manager to generate and retain strong and unique passphrases.

 Template password database
 ------------------------------------